ravensorb/comfyui-docker/README.md

 - Automatic installation of ComfyUI and ComfyUI-Manager
 - **Low VRAM Mode**: Download and use FP8 models for reduced VRAM usage
 - Pre-configured with FLUX models and VAEs
+- Ability to automatically install HunyuanVideo models and VAEs
 - Easy model management and updates
 - GPU support with CUDA 12.1 or 12.4